daviddyess/surrealigrate/README.md

 SurrealDB CLI Migrations for Node.js:

+- Edit your database in Surrealist, then generate a migration with Surrealigrate
 - Versioned migration files such as `0001.do.sql`, `0002.undo.sql`, etc.

-- Migrate to the latest version or a specific version using `npm run migrate` or `npm run migrate -- --to 3`
+- Migrate to the latest version or a specific version

-- Rollback to previous migration or a specific version using `npm run rollback` or `npm run rollback -- --to 2`
+- Rollback to previous migration or a specific version

-- Display current migration status with pending migrations using `npm run info`
+- Display current migration status with pending migrations

-- Built-in help using `npm run help` or `npm run help:[command]` or `npm run [command] -- --help`
+- Built-in help
 - Supports YAML configuration files, environment variables, and a combination of both

-**Built with assistance from Claude AI**
+## Development Workflow

+1. Create your database
+2. Run `npx surrealdb info` to verify your database
+3. Run `npx surrealdb extract` to create an introspection snapshot
+4. Make changes to your database schema in Surrealist
+5. Run `npx surrealdb generate -n test` to create a migration files, such as `0001.do.test.surql` and `0001.undo.test.surql`
+6. Run `npx surrealdb fastforward` to do a version only migration (you already made the changes manually)
+7. Use `npx surrealdb rollback` followed by `npx surrealdb migrate` to test your migration
+8. Repeat steps 3 - 7

+## Production Workflow

+1. Create your database
+2. Run `npx surrealdb info` to verify your database
+3. Run `npx surrealdb migrate`

 ## Migrations Folder

-The migrations folder defaults to `./migrations` but can be configured using the `-d` or `--dir` option with any command.
+The migrations folder defaults to `./migrations` but can be configured using the `-d` or `--dir` option with any command or in a configuration file.

 ## Migration File Naming Convention

 - The migration file naming convention is `0001.do.surql` for the first migration, `0002.do.surql` for the second migration, and so on.
 - You can also use a title in the migration file name, such as `0001.do.posts.surql` and `0002.undo.posts.surql`.
 - The version number is padded with leading zeros to ensure proper sorting order, you can use any number of leading zeros as long as they are consistent throughout the migration files.
 - Version numbers simplify to an integer, so you can use --to 3 to specify a migration file that uses `003` in the file name.
+- Version numbers can be configured using the `digits` setting for generated migrations to follow your naming convention.
 - The `do` or `undo` segment indicates whether the file is for a migration (do) or a rollback (undo).

 ## Configuration